jg-digital-media/jgdm-woocommerce-selectors/README.md

 + In Settings, in the Admin area, set the *Permalinks* to `post-name`.
 This allows you to set page slugs for all the pages, including WooCommerce pages to your sites

-+ set a product base slug for your shops products  e.g. a slug called "shop"
++ Set a product base slug for your shops products  e.g. a slug called "shop"

 + Since I use SASS to generate the CSS Selectors this is where you'll need to write your CSS.
 Use a RubySass watch command to precompile CSS in the theme directory of your project.  ```sass --watch style.scss:style.css``